Development of a rational route for vehicles. Calculation of logistics costs for transport

 We summarize the calculation results in Table 3.1: see Appendix _

 From the data in Table 3.1.
-It can be seen that when the proposed measures were introduced, the value of the mileage utilization factor (0.8) on the route increased significantly, the productivity of the rolling stock increased (P0 \u003d 5120 tkm), and the cost of fuel and lubricants per 1 ton of transported cargo decreased.
+It can be seen that with the implementation of the proposed measures, the value of the mileage utilization coefficient (0.8) on the route increased significantly, the productivity of the rolling stock increased (P0 = 5120 tkm), and the costs of fuel and lubricants per 1 ton of transported cargo decreased.

-Figure 3.2. it can be seen that before implementation (\u003d 0.5), the costs were 2 rubles. / tkm, and after the implementation of the proposed option (\u003d 0.8) is 1 rub. / tkm.
-Consequently, there will be a general decrease in the cost of transportation, and the rolling stock of the ATP will be used more rationally.
+In Fig. 3.2. it can be seen that before implementation (= 0.5) the costs were 2 rubles. /tkm, and after the implementation of the proposed option (= 0.8) amount to 1 rub. /tkm.
+Consequently, there will be a general reduction in the cost of transportation, and the rolling stock of the ATP will be used more rationally.

 After implementation: